hotocoo/DCB/README.md

 ## 🌟 Overview

-Ultra Discord Bot is a versatile Discord bot that transforms your server into an interactive entertainment platform.
+PulseBot is a versatile Discord bot that transforms your server into an interactive entertainment platform.
 Combining cutting-edge features with intuitive design, it provides everything from immersive RPG adventures and high-quality music streaming to sophisticated economic systems and powerful moderation tools.

 Whether you're looking to engage your community with games, manage your server effectively, or create immersive role-playing experiences, Ultra Discord Bot delivers professional-grade functionality with enterprise-level reliability.